-People are frequently frightened when they see their gums after exposure to a high concentration of hydrogen peroxide or carbamide peroxide, but the tissue soon returns to normal.
+People are frequently frightened when they see their sensitive gums after exposure to a high concentration of hydrogen peroxide or carbamide peroxide, but the gum tissue soon returns to normal.

 3. How do I heal my gums from bleaching?

-Don't ignore the burning if it persists.
+Don't ignore the burning if it persists on your irritated gums.
 Swish your tongue with warm seawater to remove any bleaching product residue.
-Good news is that gum sensitivity usually subsides within a few days of stopping the bleaching treatment.
+Good news is that gum sensitivity usually subsides within a few days of stopping the whitening treatment.

 4. How long will my gums stay white after teeth whitening?

 Gels used to whiten teeth can cause a chemical burn to the soft tissues of the mouth, similar to a sunburn.
 Following a chemical burn, the affected area becomes slightly inflamed and turns white.
 The tissue will return to normal within 24 hours.

 5. Can whitening strips turn your gums white?

 If you don't supervise yourself while using whitening strips, you could burn your gums or develop white spots on your burned gums.
 If swallowed, bleaching agents can irritate the throat and cause nausea or stomach discomfort.